Without the right knowledge and tools, dating can be a nerve-wracking and awkward experience.

 I believe relationships are what life is all about.
 My deepest passion is helping free single people from whatever is keeping them from love – especially a deep nurturing bond between that special someone.

-Through experience I have learnt a very valuable lesson.
+Through experience, I have learnt a very valuable lesson.
 Good fortune rarely comes in the form you expect it to.

 In other words, don’t limit yourself to people who you think are your type, screen too much in beginning and you will diminish your opportunities.

-Today, there is so much focus on career yet there is no education available on one of the most important aspects of life – how to make a relationship flourish!
-Success in your personal relationship requires very different skills to success in your career.
+Today, there is so much focus on a career yet there is no education available on one of the most important aspects of life – how to make a relationship flourish!
+Success in your personal relationship requires very different skills to succeed in your career.
 To succeed in your career required you to be, competitive, businesslike, wary of others and focused on the bottom line.

 To succeed in a relationship requires you to be cooperative, flexible, emotionally available, honest, committed through sickness and in health.

 It’s no wonder there are a few hiccups when it comes to dating!
 No one teaches us how we behave to succeed in relationships.
 So to start with, let’s look at…